-Figure 1: Single Molecule Footprinting enables to deconvolute the multiple binding events that are co-occurring at promoters in vivo.
+Figure 1: Single Molecule Footprinting makes it possible to deconvolute the multiple binding events that are co-occurring at promoters in vivo.

-Figure 2: Single molecule visualization of the footprints created by the pre-initiation complex and RNA Pol II at the Fur1 promoter in Drosophila S2 cells (Krebs et al., Mol Cell, 2017).
+Figure 2: Single molecule visualisation of the footprints created by the pre-initiation complex and RNA Pol II at the Fur1 promoter in Drosophila S2 cells (Krebs et al., Mol Cell, 2017).

 The Krebs group develops and employs innovative genomics strategies to understand the multiple regulatory layers that control gene expression.